botblock/BLAPI/README.md

 [![nodei](https://nodei.co/npm/blapi.png)](https://nodei.co/npm/blapi/)

 BLAPI is a package to handle posting your discord bot stats to botlists.
+Now typed and ready to be used in your Typescript powered bots!

 It's intended to be used with discord.js, though you can also manually post your stats.

-BLAPI fully supports external and discord.js internal sharding with and without the use of the [BotBlock API](https://botblock.org/api/docs#count).
+BLAPI fully supports external [and temporarily disabled: discord.js internal] sharding with and without the use of the [BotBlock API](https://botblock.org/api/docs#count).

 ## Installation